AdobeDocs/id-service.en/help/implementation-guides/standard.md

 # Implementation with Dynamic Tag Management{#implementation-with-dynamic-tag-management}

-Older implementations use Dynamic Tag Management (DTM) to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.
+Older implementations use Dynamic Tag Management (DTM) to set up, deploy, and integrate the Experience Cloud Identity Service with your other Experience Cloud solutions.

 ## Implementation with Dynamic Tag Management {#topic-6f4ed5d96977406ca991e50f3fbd5b01}

-Older implementations use Dynamic Tag Management (DTM) to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.
+Older implementations use Dynamic Tag Management (DTM) to set up, deploy, and integrate the Experience Cloud Identity Service with your other Experience Cloud solutions.

 >[!NOTE]
 >